sphereio/csv-mapper/README.md

       ]
     }

-There are several concepts that you need to be aware of, when you defining a mapping:
+There are several concepts, that you need to be aware of, when you are defining the mapping:

 #### Columns Mappings